1stage/Aquarius-MX/src/rom/README.md

 ## Release Folders
  - **v1-1** - This is the current PRODUCTION version of the MX ROM.
    - Changed the **KILL** command (delete file or folder) to the more standard **DEL**.
-   - Incrementing the version number to v1.1 in the USB BASIC splash screen header.
+   - Turned into a Visual Studio Code project for ease of development.
+ - **v1-2** - This is the current DEVELOPMENT version of the MX ROM.
+   - TBD
  - **archive** - Old versions of the MX ROM.
    - **v1-0** - Last version used by the Micro Expander.